rust-lang/rfcs/text/3742-mutate-non-mutable-locals.md

 ## Addressing Friction

-One alernative is for people inconvenienced by `mut_non_mut` is to err on the side of using `mut` everywhere, since `unused_mut` is a lint already and not a hard error.
+One alternative is for people inconvenienced by `mut_non_mut` is to err on the side of using `mut` everywhere, since `unused_mut` is a lint already and not a hard error.
 There are problems with this strategy, though:
  - There are a _lot_ of places where you'd have to add `mut`, including function